DeepSeek: Background

-DeepSeek's models are described as "open weight," meaning the exact parameters are openly shared, although certain usage conditions differ from typical open-source software.
-The company reportedly recruits AI researchers from top Chinese universities and also hires from outside traditional computer science fields to broaden its models' knowledge and capabilities.
+DeepSeek's models are open-weight, meaning that the exact parameters are openly shared, but the training data is not openly licensed.
+Since January 2025, DeepSeek has released its models under free and open-source software licenses.
+The company reportedly recruits AI researchers from top Chinese universities and hires from outside traditional computer science fields to broaden its models' knowledge and capabilities.
+DeepSeek is considered more closely linked to China's defense industry due to previous affiliations of its researchers and its chatbot's adoption for non-combat roles by the People's Liberation Army since March 2025.